yetanalytics/dl4clj/README.md

 - API functions return code when all args are provided as code
-- API functions return the value of calling the wrapped method when all args (which can be dl4j objects) are provided as dl4j objects
+- API functions return the value of calling the wrapped method when args are provided as a mixture of objects and code or just objects

-- There are currently a few API fns which can handle being passed a mixture of objs and code as args.
-These fns are rare!
-  - there will be more of them in future releases

 - The tests are there to help clarify behavior, if you are unsure of how to use a fn, search the tests